quandl/quandl-python/README.md

 =========
 See http://www.quandl.com/api

-Basic wrapper to return datasets from the Quandl website as Pandas dataframe objects with a timeseries index.
+Basic wrapper to return datasets from the Quandl website as Pandas dataframe objects with a timeseries index, or as a numpy array.
 This allows interactive manipulation of the results via IPython or storage of the datasets using Pandas I/O functions.
 You will need a familarity with Pandas (http://pandas.pydata.org/) to get the most out of this.